Human trafficking in Brazil: Transgender Victims

 The transgender population of Brazil is at especially high risk for sex trafficking.
 According to the United States Department of State, Office to Monitor and Combat Trafficking in Persons "2021 Trafficking in Persons Report: Brazil", as of 2019 "90 percent of transgender women in Brazil are in commercial sex, and of those in Rio de Janeiro, more than half are in a situation at high risk for human trafficking."
 Transgender people are also at high risk for often violent murders.
 "In Brazil, data from Antra (National Association of Trans and Queer People) show that every 48 hours, one trans person dies.
-It is worth mentioning that 82% of trans victims are black people.
+82% of trans victims are black people.
 There were cruel practices, such as carbonization, stoning, and decapitation in 80% of the cases."
 In 2017, the Trans Murder Monitoring Project reported that at least 167 trans people were murdered in Brazil.
 A combination of both homophobia and racism contribute to such a high rate of trans victims, and some poor communities in Brazil are especially prejudiced against trans women of color.
 Gilmara Cunha, a trans-black woman who was raised in one such community and is now a psychologist and activist for LGBTQIA+ rights, and spoke about the experience of the trans-black woman in poorer Brazilian communities.
 Cunha describes these communities as "places where sexism, transphobia, and prejudice are repeated...in Brazil, to be trans means you fight to have something to eat.
 It means to be a disposable body in a heteronormative society, a society that kills our lives daily."